10 great places to spend New Year’s Eve

 8. Rio de Janeiro

-If you want to greet the new with about 2 million other souls in a warm beach resort, head to Rio de Janeiro.
+If you want to greet a new year with about 2 million other souls in a warm beach resort, head to Rio de Janeiro.

 The Rio Times says the main gathering at Copacabana Beach will feature a variety of musical acts, including the Brazilian Symphonic Orchestra, which will play during the fireworks.